rob-myers/rob-myers.github.io/articles/objective.md

 ## Objective

-We'll create a video game.
+We are going to create a video game.

-Yes, _yet another game_.
+That's right, yet another game.
-What's unusual is that we're going to describe the process in great detail.
+What's **unusual** is that
+(a) we're going to describe the process in great detail, (b) we're going to use standard web development techniques.

 Where will it take place?
 > The [Traveller universe](https://travellermap.com/?p=-1.329!-23.768!3).

 What kind of game is it?
-> A topdown [Roguelike](https://en.wikipedia.org/wiki/Roguelike) with a Game AI focus.
+> A topdown Starship Simulator with a Game AI focus.

-Why?
+Why Game AI?

 > Because [NPC](https://tvtropes.org/pmwiki/pmwiki.php/Main/NonPlayerCharacter) behaviour is more interesting than any particular game.
 > An environment is needed to make it meaningful, fixed narratives/missions are not.

 We'll focus on combining [navigation](https://en.wikipedia.org/wiki/Navigation_mesh)-based behaviour, using thousands of Traveller-based assets.
-Here's a composite asset.
+For clarity, here's a composite asset.

 <div
   class="tabs"